 I am that woman.
 This is my path.
-These are my writings.

-I am an in-queue Bodhisattva on the American Cafeteria Plan.
-Having begun in a traditional Tibetan Center in 2010, for more than a few separate reasons, I left to teach myself meditation fundamentals more rigorously from Theravadin Thai Forest manuals.
+Throughout this journey, I seem to have been one among many on the American Cafeteria Plan.
+Having begun in a traditional Tibetan Center in 2010, for more than a few reasons, I left to teach myself meditation fundamentals more rigorously from Theravadin Thai Forest manuals.

-Then in 2013 I gravitated to the contemporary Pragmatic Dharma movement led by my first mentor, Daniel M. Ingram.
-In 2015 I departed that scene to engage Indo-Tibetan Great Seal (Essence Mahāmudrā) practices.
-Having quickly completed work in the Mahāmudrā yogas after a major awakening July 29, 2015, I currently engage in a practice sufficiently ancient and far-flung that it transcends “Buddhism”: The Great Perfection (Dzogchen).
+Then, in 2013, I gravitated to the Pragmatic Dharma movement led by my first mentor, Daniel M. Ingram.
+In 2015 I departed that scene to engage Indo-Tibetan Essence Mahāmudrā practices.
+Having completed the work in the Mahāmudrā yogas after a major awakening July 29, 2015, I currently practice in the Great Perfection (Dzogchen) tradition.